holoviz-dev/nbsite/doc/gallery.rst

 sometimes not practical, e.g. for bokeh apps.
 Alternatively the examples which should not be executed can also be explicitly declared using the global ``skip_execute`` config variable.

+The ``skip`` key can also be used to pass a list of files that should **not** show up at all on the gallery page.
+These examples will not be thumbnailed or executed.

+A slight variation on ``skip``, the ``orphans`` key allows the user to pass a list of files that will be rendered to html without being thumbnailed and linked from the gallery page.
+The main usecase for this is when a section has an index which provides an overview of the section and directs users through the notebooks in a particular order.

 The actual ordering of the examples in each subsection is defined by the global or section specific ``within_subsection_order`` config